 Music is an essential part of everyone’s lives.
 You find yourself listening to your favorite tunes in the morning while you make your coffee, during your workout routine to keep you motivated and every movie has a soundtrack to get you settled into the mood.
 According to a survey, globally every person listens to 17,8 hours of music a week!
 Let’s have a look at 10 of the most popular music genres today!

-Music and Arts: Classical & Opera
+Popular Music Genres: Classical & Opera

 You wouldn’t necessarily think of classical music as one of the most popular genres, but you’d be wrong.
 Although maybe it’s not as prominent on your daily playlist, it is certainly a big part of your life.
 Whether you hear it on television or at the cinema, classical music is one of the most used genres to establish an atmosphere in cinema.